Human Activity Recognition in an Open World: Additional Experiment Details

 \subsubsection{Hardware, Resources, and Computational Runtimes}

 These models were run on a variety of compute resources.
 In order to facilitate experimentation, we first ran feature extraction on the entire unified datasets (KOWL-718) with both the X3D and TimeSformer models.
 A full run of the feature extraction takes approximately 30 hours for the X3D feature extractor and approximately 23 days for the TimeSformer feature extractor when using an Nvidia Quadro RTX 6000.
-In order to speed up the wall clock time of this process, we broke the dataset into 60 equal sized batches which each took about 30 minutes and 9 hours on the RTX 6000 respectively and ran the batches in parallel.
+In order to speed up the wall clock time of this process, we parallel processed the data in 60 equal sized batches, where each batch took about 30 minutes for X3D and 9 hours for TimeSformer on the RTX 6000.